OlympusDAO/olympus-docs/docs/contracts/tokens.md

 ### gOHM

 gOHM stands for Governance OHM.
-It supersedes [wsOHM](tokens.md#wsohm) as part of the [v2 migration](../basics/migration). gOHM is wrapped sOHM V2, which allows you to use sOHM V2 on different blockchains.
+It supersedes [wsOHM](tokens.md#wsohm) as part of the [v2 migration](../basics/v2-migration). gOHM is wrapped sOHM V2, which allows you to use sOHM V2 on different blockchains.
 It is priced exactly the same as wsOHM:

 $$
 gOHM_{price} = OHM_{price} * CurrentIndex
 $$

 You still collect rebase rewards just as if you had sOHM, but you won't see your token balance increase because the increase in value is based on the Current Index at the time of purchase and sale.
-[See this FAQ](../#how-do-i-track-my-rebase-rewards) for more details.

 ![gOHM](/gitbook/assets/sohmgohm.png)